 Quick Start for Hopper Users

-You should be able to compile codes the same way you do on Hopper unless your code in some way relies on the PGI compilers.
-The default programming environment on Edison uses the Intel compiler suite.
-Cray and GNU compilers are also available.
-PGI and Pathscale compilers are not installed.
+You should be able to compile codes the same way you do on Hopper when you have the same programming environment loaded.
+The default programming environment on Hopper is PrgEnv-pgi, but it is PrgEnv-intel on Edison.
+Cray and GNU compilers are also available on Edison, but PGI and Pathscale compilers are not installed.

-Cray provides a convenient set of wrapper commands that should be used in almost all cases for compiling and linking parallel programs.
+For all the compilers, Cray provides a convenient set of wrapper commands that should be used in almost all cases for compiling and linking parallel programs instead of the vendor specific compiler names.
 Invoking the wrappers will automatically link codes with MPI libraries and other Cray system software.
 All MPI and Cray system include directories are also transparently imported.
 In addition the wrappers append the compiler's target processor arguments for the Edison compute node processors.

 NOTE: The intention is that programs be compiled on the login nodes and executed on the compute nodes.
 Because the compute nodes and login nodes have different operating systems, binaries created for compute nodes may not run on the login node.
-The wrappers mentioned above guarantee that codes compiled using the wrappers are prepared for running on the compute nodes.
+The wrappers mentioned above guarantee that codes compiled using the wrappers will run on the compute nodes.

 For Fortran source code use ftn